HippoEug/HackTheBox/Machines (Easy)/Mirai.md

 Go back Whitelist this page Close window
 Generated Sat 10:10 AM, Feb 06 by Pi-hole v3.1.4
 ```
 At least this is progress!
+We know there is a `Pi-hole v3.1.4` running.

 Time for some GoBuster!
 ```